imakshat47/Tenet-Realtime-OM-System/README.md

 2. Check if Microphone connected to PC.

-3. Activate a virtual env
+3. Go to Root, open your CMD.
+Activate a virtual env
 ```python
  pip install virtualenv
  virtualenv env